oam-dev/spec/README.md

 ![How it works][how-it-works]

 ### Why Open Application Model?

+For application developers, operators or DevOps:
-- Define modern application by default.
+- Build modern applications by default.
-- Configure operational configurations driven by intention.
+- Think applications, not containers or orchestrators.
+- Operation is part of the application lifecycle.

+For platform builders:
-- Build standard application platforms across organizations, no silos.
+- Build developer facing platforms by default.
+- Clarity and manageability for operational capabilities.
-- Assemble platforms with modularized and re-usable components and traits, highly customizable.
+- Create modularized and re-usable components - no silos, highly extensible.
-- Decouple abstraction and implementation, enable runtime-agnostic and polyglot, no capability lock-in.
+- Decouple abstractions and implementation - no capability lock-in.

 ### Team-centric and separation of concerns